After reading this chapter, you will be able to

 On any given day in Canada, there is likely to be a major news item that features the topic of education.
 Whether it is about the value of a university degree, the cost of education, the working conditions of teachers, or achievements of students, education is of great concern and interest to policy makers, politicians, and Canadians in general.
 There is a common belief in Canadian society (and beyond) that education is essential to ensure a good quality of life and that education holds the key to an individual’s success.
 Parents who hope their children have a better standard of living than they did will more often than not point to education as being the major determining factor in this outcome.
 This is particularly true if the parents are recent immigrants (Krahn and Taylor 2005), because the parents very likely settled in Canada to improve the prospects of their children.
 Education, therefore, is regarded as something to be attained in order to ensure future economic security, social status, and perhaps even social and psychological well-being.

 In this book, the topic of education is discussed within a sociological framework.
-The is a branch of sociology that studies how social structures affect education as well as the various outcomes of education.
+The sociology of education is a branch of sociology that studies how social structures affect education as well as the various outcomes of education.
 Social structures in general refer to enduring patterns of social arrangement.
 Sociologists see social structure in all aspects of society.
 For example, social class is a social structure that generally refers to the socioeconomic background of an individual and his or her family.
 Social class has been found to impact on many aspects of life that are related to education, including educational achievement (i.e., grades), educational attainment (highest qualification), and future aspirations.
 Other examples of social structures are bureaucracy, legal systems, the family, religion, and race.
 These are all enduring patterns of social relations that are observable in society—groupings that are entrenched in our collective minds and that guide our behaviours and shape our life outcomes.

 The sociology of education is a way of examining education in order to understand how social structures shape various aspects of education.
 Indeed, these social structures shape not only how we understand education, but also how it has been designed over the years, how the structure of education systems exists today, and the various outcomes associated with educational credentials.